YongoDavid/Demo-2024/README.md

 done with the functionality for login , signup , creating user and the server i just need some finishing touches on the server and create my database which i will link to the server

-i am trying to text my database but the form is not sending its input to the database
+i am trying to test my database but the form is not sending its input to the database need to get a cloud database for my database to work as it should